Registry Funding

 Cecil G. Sheps Center for Health Services Research.
 1998.
 47 pp.

 The study examined the costs--both direct and in-kind efforts--of planning, establishing and implementing immunization registry systems using a cohort of Four All Kids Counts I projects selected as representative of various types or sizes of systems.
 The study discusses the difficulties in obtaining accurate costs, unanticipated barriers to implementation of registry systems, as well as unexpected benefits.
 The study concludes with lessons learned about the substantial resources required for registry systems.
-Email victoria_freeman@unc.edu.
+Email [email protected].